berg95/yedit/README.md

 # Contributing

-If you would like to contribute then simply open a pull request.
+If you would like to contribute then open a pull request.

 I started this project with https://github.com/PatelYagna